IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Development--How-to-JHipster-Microservices.md

     jhipster import-jdl path-to-JDL-repository/MyNewRexService.jdl
     ```
    - discard changes in every project except for the newly generated one and the Gateway (to avoid overriding important changes done by others).
 Discard Changes: Git command (git reset o.ä.)
-4. Add the defined sonar exclusions in sonar-project.properties
+4. Replace the auto-generated configuration for SonarQube in sonar-project.properties with the file stored in the JDL-repository (see: configfiles/sonar-project.properties).
-   TODO - link!?
-   And discard the following files!? - TODO (helper-script?)
+5. You may discard the following files (they are only used for a in-repo installation of the JHipster generator as well as client-app stuff, which we both don't make use of):
    * .husykrc
    * .lintstagedrc.js
    * .prettierignore